s311354/Louis/_posts/2021-01-23-C++_Static_and_Dynamic_Libraries.md

 tags:    [C_C_plus_plus]
 ---

 Most modern software systems provide libraries that implement the majority of the system service.
 Such libraries have orgianized the services which modern application requires.
 There are two types of libraries: Static and Dynamic Libraries.
-(This post is refered to [Blog][blog])

 <p align="center"><iframe src="https://giphy.com/embed/YGlRW1Am9q7e0" width="480" height="319" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>